F A Q

 Q: How long will the Commission exist?

 A: The Commission is a temporary organization.
-At this time, and as directed by Congress in the FY19 NDAA, the Commission will submit its final report to Congress in October 2020.
-The Commission will cease operations following the submission of its final report.
-Congress is currently considering an extension for the Commission in the Fiscal Year 2020 NDAA.
+At this time, and as directed by Congress in the Fiscal Year 2019 and Fiscal Year 2020 NDAAs, the Commission will submit its final report to Congress in March 2021, and due to the urgency of AI issues in national security, the Commissioners agreed to submit quarterly recommendations to Congress.
+In the Fiscal Year 2020 NDAA, Congress extended the Commission's end date to October 1, 2021.

 Q: What is the scope of the Commission’s review?